 Drivers have enough to worry about while traversing the roadways on a daily basis.
 When a person gets behind the wheel of a car, there is a reasonable expectation that the car is going to perform in a matter that would not put the operator’s life in jeopardy.
 Unfortunately there are hundreds of vehicle recalls each year due to manufacturer defects, from the tires to the ignition switches, that can cause catastrophic injuries and in some cases death.
 If you or a loved one have been injured due to a defective part in a vehicle, contact Thomas J. Henry.

 Our experienced defective vehicle lawyers have handled a multitude of injury claims caused by recalled vehicles.
 We continue to handle cases involving faulty and dangerous GM ignition switches and Takata airbags.
-Our firm has offices in Corpus Christi, San Antonio, and Houston, serving clients across Texas and nationwide.
+Our firm has offices in Corpus Christi, San Antonio, Austin, and Houston, serving clients across Texas and nationwide.
 Call us today for a free legal consultation — our attorneys are available 24/7, nights and weekends.